kjolley/BIGSdb_documentation/data_analysis/snp_sites.rst

 Output consists of a summary file showing the number of sequences found in the dataset, the number of unique alleles, and the number of SNPs for each locus.
 An interactive chart is also displayed showing these values.
-Zip files are also produced that contain FASTA alignments and VCF files for each locus.
+Finally, Zip files are produced that contain FASTA alignments and VCF files for each locus.

 .. image:: /images/data_analysis/snp_sites3.png